A simple symmetric exclusion process driven by an asymmetric tracer particle: Model definition and statement of results

 The nature of the formula for $w(\tau)$ in \eqref{def-ss-wt} shows that the steady state in Theorem~\ref{thm:ss} is a nonequilibrium state if $p \neq q$, that is, there is no detailed balance.
 Equivalently, the process is irreversible.
 Theorem~\ref{thm:ss} will be proved in Section~\ref{sec:ss}.

-\begin{rem} The factorisation of the steady state in Theorem~\ref{thm:ss} can also be explained by a standard mapping to the zero-range process, for which the factorisation is a well-established property~\cite{evans-hanney-2005}.
-We prefer to work directly with the exclusion process since the combinatorial structure is more easily understood in that language. \end{rem}
+\begin{rem} The factorization of the steady state in Theorem~\ref{thm:ss} can also be explained by a standard mapping to the zero-range process, for which the factorization is a well-established property~\cite{evans-hanney-2005}.
+However, we emphasize that deciphering the actual formula for the steady state is a nontrivial task, and this is made more complicated since we choose to work with arbitrary $p$ and $q$.
+When $q=0$, the proofs simplify considerably. \end{rem}

 From Proposition~\ref{prop:ss-trans-inv} and Theorem~\ref{thm:ss}, it follows that $Z_{L,n}$ is $L$ times a polynomial in $p$ and $q$ with integer coefficients.
 We thus define the {\em restricted partition function}, denoted by